SoaringCalifornia/OData.Angular/README.md

 # AngularOData

-See live web-site at https://alexandre.cloud deployed on Amazon Linux AMI EC2 instance running Apache.
+See live website at https://alexandre.cloud deployed on Amazon Linux AMI EC2 instance running Apache.

 Website supports both descktop and mobile platforms and will adjust accordingly.